DSXiangLi/DecryptPrompt/README.md

 - Factuality Enhanced Language Models for Open-Ended Text Generation
 - Adaptive Chameleon or Stubborn Sloth: Unraveling the Behavior of Large Language Models in Knowledge Clashes
 - Rethinking with Retrieval: Faithful Large Language Model Inference
+- KoLA: Carefully Benchmarking World Knowledge of Large Language Models
+- RefGPT: Reference → Truthful & Customized Dialogues Generation by GPTs and for GPTs

 ### 推理速度优化(fast_inference)
 - Fast Transformer Decoding: One Write-Head is All You Need